 The present study could be replicated in other countries for comparative purposes.
-Cultural variables or gender may contribute to the variations in the motivating potential scores for United States companies and those in other countries.
-Of particular interest is the role that task significance may play in determining the overall motivating potential scores.
+Cultural variables or gender may contribute to the variations in the MPS scores for United States companies and those in other countries.
+Of particular interest is the role that task significance may play in determining the overall MPS.
 It is suggested that additional research be conducted in other counties as a way to help companies redesign work in today's increasingly competitive, global environment.
-In addition, research could also be conducted in more professional job categories at both for-profit and not-for-profit organizations.